grantseltzer/blog/content/blog/tracee-core.md

 What if we could read from kernel data structures without having to worry about changes in their definitions?
 That is the promise of 'CO:RE' or 'Compile Once, Run Everywhere'.

 This works by replacing libbpf helper functions like `bpf_probe_read` which reads from kernel memory to the stack.
 Instead you can use `bpf_core_read`.
 This helper uses offset relocation for source address using clang's `__builtin_preserve_access_index()`.
 A simple explanation of how it works is that the helper uses kernel debug info (BTF) to find where kernel structure fields have been relocated to.
-For an actual in depth explanation of how this works, check out Andrii Nakriyko's [blog post](https://nakryiko.com/posts/bpf-portability-and-co-re/) on the subject.
+For an actual in depth explanation of how this works, check out Andrii Nakryiko's [blog post](https://nakryiko.com/posts/bpf-portability-and-co-re/) on the subject.

 ## Adding this support to Tracee